 You want to fertilize pretty much every season except winter, though in Arizona, winters are notoriously mild.
 You pretty much want to fertilize your lawn in varying degrees from spring until fall.
 When in doubt, make sure you do a bit of additional research or call in a company that specializes in lawn maintenance.

-Green ServPro is a lawn maintenance company based in Chandler, Arizona.
+Green ServPro is a lawn maintenance company based in Prescott, Arizona.

 Green ServPro LLC